growthops-digital/ext-ramda/README.md

 ### `collapse(string)`

 Takes a string consisting of newlines, tabs, and/or multiple spaces, and returns a single collapsed string with only one space between each "word".
+This function also accepts arrays of such strings and will automatically join and format all entries, while ignoring any non-string entries.

-**Example**
+**Example 1**
 ```js
 import {collapse} from '@growthops/ext-ramda';